EllyLoel/ellyloel.com/src/bookmarks/Zero to 60 in Software Development.md

 ---
 title: Zero to 60 in Software Development
+eleventyNavigation:
+  key: Zero to 60 in Software Development
 ---

 1. [Zero to 60 in Software Development: How to Jumpstart Your Career](https://www.youtube.com/watch?v=-qPh6I2hfjw) Video